Suleiman Al-Saeed

-Suleiman Al-Saeed (سليمان السعيد, born 8 August 1996) is a Saudi Arabian professional footballer who plays as a winger for Al-Hazem.
+Suleiman Al-Saeed (سليمان السعيد, born 8 August 1995) is a Saudi Arabian professional footballer who plays as a winger for Al-Diriyah.

 Career

 Al-Saeed started his career at the youth teams of Al-Nassr and was called up to the first team for the first time in November 2015.
 He left Al-Nassr without making a single appearance in July 2018.
 On 30 September 2018, Al-Saeed joined Saudi Second Division side Al-Sadd.
 In August 2019, Al-Saeed left Al-Sadd and joined MS League side Al-Taqadom.
 He made 26 appearances and scored twice as Al-Taqadom were relegated to the Second Division.
 On 15 October 2020, Al-Saeed joined MS League side Al-Diriyah.
 He scored 8 goals in 35 appearances for the club.
 On 2 July 2021, Al-Saeed joined newly promoted Pro League side Al-Hazem.
 He made his debut on 12 August 2021 in the 3–3 draw against Al-Taawoun.
 On 9 January 2022, Al-Saeed joined Al-Diriyah on loan until the end of the season.
+On 14 June 2023, Al-Saeed joined Al-Jabalain.
+On 17 July 2024, Al-Saeed rejoined Al-Diriyah on a permanent transfer.